akhilp90/Game-Content-Optimization/README.md

 ### 📊 Training & Evaluation
 The agent is trained over 500 episodes, simulating player sessions.
 Key plots:

-📈 Rewards per Episode: Indicates whether agent is recommending better over time
+📈 Rewards per Episode: Indicates whether agent is recommending better over time.The agent improved over time, as seen by increasing rewards ( from 98.05 to 144.39)

 🔻 Epsilon Decay: Shows the agent learning to exploit more over time